ongres/stackgres/doc/content/en/06-crd-reference/07-sgdistributedlogs/_index.md

 Under the hood, distributed log cluster use an `SGCluster`.
 Therefore, the distributed log cluster can be queried using SQL as well, for example using *postgres-util*.

-For more information about distributed log usage, please check out the [Distributed Logs Tutorial](/tutorial/complete-cluster/distributed-logs/).
+For more information about distributed log usage, please check out the [Distributed Logs Manual]({{% relref "04-administration-guide/09-distributed-logs" %}}).
 ___

 **Kind:** SGDistributedLogs